veelenga/vicr/README.md

 # vicr

-Vicr stands for **"Vim-like Interactive Crystal"** and represents a tiny command line application that will help you to easily write and execute Crystal code with your favorite editor.
+Vicr stands for **"Vim-like Interactive CRystal"** and represents a tiny command line application that designed to quickly execute Crystal code with fast feedback and options to proceed:

-It executes crystal code once you saved and exited your editor, gives visual feedback and options to proceed:

 ![](screen/vicr.gif)

-At the moment only Vim is supported.
+At the moment only Vim is supported, but other editors are going to be worked soon.

 ## Development

-VICR is under development and the following features planned to be added:
+VICR is in the initial stage and the following features planned to be added:

 - [X] Initial console application
-- [] Other editors support
+- Custom editors support
-- [] Console Crystal code colorization
+- Console Crystal code colorization
-- [] Github gist support
+- Github gist support
-- [] Ability to easily choose and run Crystal samples
+- Ability to easily choose and run Crystal samples

+## Contributing

+If you feel like you have a good idea to be implemented, please open a discussion.

+If you found a defect and enough movivated to fix it, pull requests are welcome.